 The Board recommends against each of the shareholder proposals.

-In this year's proxy statement, you will find two shareholder proposals, one seeking proxy access and one related to acceleration of equity awards on a change in control.
+In this year's proxy statement, you will find two shareholder proposals, one requiring an independent Board chair and one related to acceleration of equity awards on a change in control.
 The Board recommends against each of these proposals.